emmahone/TCP-State-machine/README.md

 7. FIN-WAIT-2: In this state, the socket is waiting for a FIN packet from the other end.

 8. CLOSE-WAIT: In this state, the socket has received a FIN packet from the other end and is waiting for the application to close the socket.
+NOTE: The connection will stay in CLOSE-WAIT until the application/process associated with the open socket forcibly closes the connection.

 9. CLOSING: In this state, both sockets have sent FIN packets to each other, and the socket is waiting for a FIN-ACK packet from the other end.